 - Both structures are survivors of the Great New Westminster Fire of 1898

 - Organ installed 1891.
-Was built by Charles Sumner Warren (Toronto)
+Built by Charles Sumner Warren (Toronto)

 - Dominant decorative motif on pipes appears to be maple leaves³